AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 Add the [!UICONTROL Audience Management Module] to [!DNL Adobe Analytics] [!UICONTROL AppMeasurement] to forward [!DNL Analytics] data to Audience Manager instead of having the Audience Manager [!UICONTROL Data Integration Library] ([!UICONTROL DIL]) code send a pixel from the page.

+>[!NOTE]
+>
+>The instructions on this page refer to implementations using [Adobe Digital Tag Manager (DTM)](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) or any other tag management solution, *except* [Adobe Launch](https://docs.adobe.com/content/help/en/launch/using/overview.html).
+We recommend you use Adobe Launch.
+By using Launch, you do not have to manually copy code, as shown on this page.

 ## Prerequisites {#prereqs}

 In addition to implementing the code described in this document, you must also: